dojoengine/book/docs/pages/framework/contracts/events.md

 How to use :

-For example we will declare a PlayerStatus struct to keep track of player mood.
+For example we will declare a PlayerMood struct to keep track of player mood.

 -We don't need this information on-chain.